bell-boy/bell-boy.github.io/_posts/2025-07-19-trying-to-predict-the-future.md

 ---
 layout: post
-title: Trying To Predict The Future
+title: trying to predict the future
 usemathjax: true
 ---